Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   signalling overhead for starting, closing
   and resetting the [=connection=].
 Therefore,
   the two procedures for media ingest in
-  such two common workflows are presented
+  these two common workflows are presented
   as separate profiles in the next two sections.